krussll/howtoplaysport/_posts/common-delivery-faults.md

 description: ""
 ---

-* Stance on mat too straighy
+* Stance on mat too straight
 * Stance too upright and erect
 * Stepping across your body
 * Looking at jack